privateprep/coding-space-website/src/pages/programs/calendar.md

       ## STEMoween: A STEM Halloween Extravaganza

-      Mark your calendars this October because we're bringing the spookiness to STEM.
-Visit us on Saturday, October 21st in Park Slope or on Halloween evening on the Upper East Side and get ready for LED Jack-o'-lanterns, candy chemistry, and Witch's Brew Slime.
+      Mark your calendars this October because we're bringing the spookiness to STEM!
+Visit us at our Park Slope location on Saturday, October 21st from 12:15pm-2:15pm or on the Upper East Side on Halloween evening and get ready for LED Jack-o'-lanterns, candy chemistry, and Witch's Brew Slime.
 And of course, nerds and smarties will be our candy of choice because we're all about that brainy sweetness! 🎃🧪🍬
 ---